Karen Daniel, Director

 Rob Warden, Executive Director, Emeritus

 Karen L. Daniel joined the Center on Wrongful Convictions in 2000.
 She is a graduate of Harvard Law School and a former supervising attorney at the Illinois Office of the State Appellate Defender.
 During her tenure at Northwestern's Center on Wrongful Convictions, Ms. Daniel has successfully represented numerous clients in state and federal court proceedings and before the Governor’s clemency board, achieving exonerations in both DNA and non-DNA cases.
-She also serves as Clinical Professor of Law and directs Center on Wrongful Convictions Women's Project.
+She also serves as Clinical Professor of Law and co-directs the Center on Wrongful Convictions Women's Project.

 Steven Drizin is a Clinical Professor at Northwestern Law School where he has been on the faculty since 1991.
 He is also the Assistant Dean of the Bluhm Legal Clinic, and since March 2004, he has been a member of the Center on Wrongful Convictions.
 At the Center, Professor Drizin's research interests involve the study of false confessions, and his policy work focuses on supporting efforts around the country to require law enforcement agencies to electronically record custodial interrogations.